leo-oliveira-eng/partial-class-sample/README.md

     ID INT IDENTITY,
     LastName VARCHAR(255) NOT NULL,
     FirstName VARCHAR(255),
     Email VARCHAR(100),
     PassWord VARCHAR(max),
     CONSTRAINT PK_Register PRIMARY KEY (ID)
 );
 ```

 ## Step 2
-Now that we have our reference database, we can create our repository on github, adding the Visual Studio gitignore and a license file.
-Of course, all of this is optional.
+After create our reference database, we can create our repository on github, adding the Visual Studio gitignore and a license file.
+That is optional.
-We then started to create the basic structure of the project adding the solution and the API project.
+Now the basic structure of the project can be created adding the solution and the API project.

 ## Step 3
-With the standing project, we used dotnet-ef to scaffold the tables in our database into our project.
-For this task we use the command below:
+With the standing project, dotnet-ef can scaffold the tables in our database into our project.
+For this task, use the command below:

 CLI do .NET Core
 ```
 dotnet-ef dbcontext scaffold <CONNECTION> <PROVIDER>
 ```
-The connetion argument receives the database connection string and the provider receives the name of the corresponding Nuget package of database type used, in our case: Microsoft.EntityFrameworkCore.SqlServer.
+The connetion argument receives the database connection string and the provider receives the name of Nuget package according to database type used, in this case: Microsoft.EntityFrameworkCore.SqlServer.

 There are several options for customize EF scaffold.
-In the case of our project we use the options: -o to define the name of the folder where the models are created, --context-dir to define the folder where the context was created, -c to define the name of our context, --no-onconfiguring to suppress the creation of the OnConfiguring method in DbContext and the --force option to ensure that classes are overwritten when the command is executed.
-In our project, DbContext was configured in Startup.ConfigureServices.
+Here we used the options: -o to define the name of the folder where the models are created, --context-dir to define the folder where the context was created, -c to define the name of our context, --no-onconfiguring to suppress the creation of the OnConfiguring override method in DbContext and the --force option to ensure that classes are overwritten when the command is executed.
+DbContext was configured in Startup.ConfigureServices.
 In practice, the command for creating and updating the scaffold is as follows:

 CLI do .NET Core
 ```
 dotnet-ef dbcontext scaffold "Server=127.0.0.1, 1433;Database=Users;User Id=sa;Password=anyP@ssw0rd;" Microsoft.EntityFrameworkCore.SqlServer -o Models --context-dir Data -c UserContext --no-onconfiguring --force
 ```

-After executing this command, we have a partial class Register, with the properties corresponding to the Register table of the Users database and a partial class UserContext, with the mapping of this class for database operation.
+After executing this command, we have a partial class Register, with properties corresponding to the Register table of the Users database and a partial class UserContext, with the mapping of this class for database operation.

-For inclusion of methods that assign the behavior of Register class, we use another partial class with the same name (Register) recorded in the RegisterCore.cs file.
-If we had used the same auto file generated by EF, this added information would be lost in case the table is updated and we run dotnet-ef again because --force option is selected.
+To include methods that assign the behavior of Register class, we use another partial class with the same name (Register) recorded in RegisterCore.cs file.
+If we had used the same auto file generated by EF, this added information would be lost in case of table is updated and we run dotnet-ef again because --force option is selected.
 If this option is removed, we would have to manually remove all files generated by EF's reverse engineering before running the command, which would not help us.
-Therefore, for this case, the use of this C# resource is justified.
+Therefore, justifying the use of this C# resource.

 ## Step 4
 Finally, the rest of the API implementations were carried out (in a very basic way for this example) as well as the unit tests relevant to the project's business rules.